alexbatista18/alexbatista18/README.md

 ## 💼 Current Activities
 - Junior Full Stack Developer at **DNA Center Laboratório de Análises Clínicas**
-- Undergraduate researcher at **UFRN** — VR game for pain relief in pediatric patients
 - Building solutions at the intersection of **AI, automation and healthcare**

 ## 🛠️ Tech Stack